Facts About Giant Viruses: Fascinating and Mysterious Entities

 The first giant virus to be discovered was found in 1992 and described in 1993.
 The virus was found inside a one-celled organism called an amoeba.
 The amoeba was discovered in biofilm (slime made by microbes) scraped from a cooling tower in England.
 Since then, numerous other giant viruses have been found and named.
 The name of the first giant virus to be found is Acanthamoeba polyphaga mimivirus, or APMV.
 Acanthamoeba polyphaga is the scientific name of the host.

-It might be wondered why giant viruses weren't discovered before 2002.
+It might be wondered why giant viruses weren't discovered until 1992.
 Researchers say that they are so big that they have sometimes been wrongly classified as bacteria.
 In fact, the virus described above was thought to be a bacterium at first.
 As microscopes, laboratory techniques, and genetic analysis methods improve, it's becoming easier for scientists to detect that the entities that they have discovered are viruses, not bacteria.

 Two theories exist for the creation of giant viruses.
 One says that they evolved from earlier cellular organisms.
 These ancestors lost some of their genes, became simpler in structure, and became parasites.
 The second theory says that giant viruses were created over time by the collection of genes from multiple hosts.